Copper prices have been performing with volatility, but historical copper prices have been trending upward for decades.

-But interestingly, if we take a step backwards, the long-term picture for copper prices looks quite different.
+Interestingly, by looking backward it’s easy to see that the spike is an expected feature of the long-term picture for copper prices.
 In recent years, the red metal has rebounded after a downtrend from about 2011 to 2015, and over the last few decades prices have increased even more dramatically.

-Case in point: At the start of 2020, copper was up more than 200 percent since 2000.
-Although this major increase doesn’t account for inflation, it is still a sizeable gain.
+Case in point, at the start of 2021, copper was up more than 400 percent since 2000.
+Although this impressive major increase doesn’t account for inflation, it is still a sizeable gain.
 What’s more, copper prices were more or less on the rise during the latter half of the 20th century.

 So what’s the best way to view historical copper prices?
 According to Stefan Ioannou of Cormark Securities, it’s most pragmatic to look at historical copper prices since the 1970s or 1980s.